Meet the Team

 Vanessa Fonseca is from Grants, New Mexico.
 The Chávez family on her mom’s side settled in Atarque, NM, working as sheepherders until the 1950’s when the family moved to Grants/Gallup area in search of work.
 Vanessa has followed the Manito Trail many times as she traveled back and forth from Arizona to New Mexico to complete a Ph.D. at Arizona State and, later, from Laramie, Wyoming to New Mexico during her first academic appointment at the University of Wyoming.
-She continues to travel a familiar segment of the Manito Trail in Arizona as she reconnects often with her family and culture.
+She continues to travel a familiar segment of the Manito Trail from Arizona to New Mexico in her current academic position at Arizona State University.

-Vanessa is an assistant professor of English at Arizona State University Polytechnic.
+Vanessa is an Associate Professor of English and Associate Dean of Diversity Equity, and Inclusion at Arizona State University.
 She teaches courses on Chicana/o, Latina/o, and Indigenous literature and cultural production.
 Her research interest includes transnational Chicana/o literature and contemporary manifestations of colonial legacies in Chicana/o and Indigenous literature.
-She is the Co-Director of the Following the Manito Trail Project.

 ADAM P. HERRERA

-Herrera grew up in Grand Ledge, Michigan, and has lived and worked in Wyoming for the past six years.
+Herrera grew up in Grand Ledge, Mich., and has lived and worked in the Rocky Mountain West for the past 9 years.
 He holds two degrees in Professional Photography and Journalism and Digital Media.

-Robert Perea is a Masters Candidate in English at the University of Wyoming.
+Robert Perea joined the Following the Manito Trail documentary project as a Masters Candidate in English at the University of Wyoming.
 He hails from Cheyenne, Wyoming and holds degrees in Religious Studies and English from the University of Wyoming.